yuriatgoogle/stack-doctor/opentelemetry-traces-logs/README.md

 One of the main benefits of using an all-in-one observability suite like Stackdriver is that it provides all of the capabilities you may need.
 Specifically, your metrics, traces, and logs are all in one place, and with the GA [release](https://cloud.google.com/monitoring/docs/monitoring_in_console) of Monitoring in the Cloud Console, that's more true than ever before.
 However, for the most part, each of these data elements are still mostly independent, and I wanted to attempt to try to unify two of them - traces and logs.

 The idea for the project was inspired by the excellent work [Alex Amies](https://github.com/alexamies) did in his [Reference Guide](https://cloud.google.com/solutions/troubleshooting-app-latency-with-cloud-spanner-and-opencensus) on using OpenCensus to measure Spanner performance and troubleshoot latency.
-Specifically, he included an applog [package](https://github.com/GoogleCloudPlatform/opencensus-spanner-demo/tree/master/applog) that integrated traces and logs in OpenCensus.
+Specifically, he included an applog [package](https://github.com/GoogleCloudPlatform/opencensus-spanner-demo/tree/master/applog) that integrated traces and logs in OpenCensus:

 ![image](https://cloud.google.com/solutions/images/troubleshooting-app-latency-with-cloud-spanner-and-opencensus-7-trace-log.png)

-I wanted to follow my [post](https://dev.to/yurigrinshteyn/distributed-tracing-with-opentelemetry-in-go-473h) on tracing with OpenTelemetry and reproduce his work using OpenTelemetry, rather than OpenCensus.
+I wanted to follow my [post](https://dev.to/yurigrinshteyn/distributed-tracing-with-opentelemetry-in-go-473h) on tracing with OpenTelemetry and attempt to create integrated traces and logs.
 Let's dive in!

 ## The app